lyaronskaya/machine-translation-2017/WordAlignment/README.md

 ```

 ## Implemented models
-Markup : 1.
-IBM Model 1
+1. IBM Model 1
 2. IBM Model 1 with complex prior P(j | i, I, J) where I divided values of I and J by the value of bin in division by percentiles(so in total I had 10 values of I and 10 values of J).
 3. previous model with lemmas instead of tokens for chech
 4. IBM Model 1 with prior P(tag(f) | tag(e)) and lemmas for chech
 5. Second model with '_NULL_' in the beginning of every source sentence

 ## Evaluation